Postal voting: Procedure

 Postal voting at a federal level is governed by the Commonwealth Electoral Act 1918 and administered by the Australian Electoral Commission (AEC).
 Postal votes are available to those who will be absent from their electoral division through travel, or who those are unable to attend a polling booth due to illness, infirmity, "approaching childbirth", caring responsibilities, reasonable fears for their safety, religious beliefs, imprisonment, status as a silent elector, or employment reasons.

 Eligible voters may make a postal vote application (PVA) prior to each election, or apply for status as a "general postal voter" and receive a postal ballot automatically.
 Postal voters receive their ballot(s) and a prepaid envelope containing their name and address, as well as a predetermined security question from the PVA.
 Voters are required to sign the envelope and provide the correct answer to the security question.
 They are also required to have a witness sign and date the envelope.
 As of 2016, postal votes were able to be received and entered into the count up to 13 days after election day.
 Following the 2016 election, it was observed that the strict scrutiny process afforded to postal votes was a "significant contributor" to delays in declaring the results of close elections.

 Austria

 Austria enabled postal voting in 2007 by amending Article 26 of the Constitution of Austria.
 Electors request an electoral card that can be completed in person or in private and sent via post.
 In the 2017 election, roughly 780,000 postal ballots were cast representing 15% of all ballots.
 In 2019, this number has increased to 1,070,000.

+Bangladesh

+The interim government introduced reforms before the election in 2026, whereby expatriates could vote through a postal ballot.